shubhamv108/object-oriented-design-patterns/README.md

     24. [Facade](https://github.com/shubham-v/object-oriented-design-patterns/tree/main/src/main/java/facade/Facade.java)
         - Way to hide complexity of a subsystem.
-        - Do not expose what is not necessary
+        - "Do not expose what is not necessary" principle
+        - loose coupling
+        - high level user friendly interface
+        - encourages encapsulation
+        - seperation of concerns so that clinet have easiness to use the subsystem

 ## Enums
     Use when dealing FINITE set of things